 The bottom line is if you weren’t a fan of Disney Enchantment before, this probably won’t make you change your mind and it’s just minor inclusions of people/characters that should have been more thoroughly woven into the show in the first place.

-Disney Enchantment is still running at 9:00 pm on most nights, except for when Mickey’s Not So Scary Halloween Party is running.
+Disney Enchantment is still running at 8:15 pm on most nights, except for when Mickey’s Very Merry Christmas Party is running.
 Stay tuned for more updates to Disney Enchantment if any other changes are made.

 Disney Enchantment Overview